 “Ok,” Shai says, not agreeing with cop but trying to mollify the him instead.
 Browder says Shai saw his squad car turn around, “and then you dipped off on me.”

 “No,” Werts is emphatic.
 “I turned like I was supposed to.”

 “Yeah, you were.”
 The cop shuts it down.
 “Go ahead and turn around for me.
 Turn around for me!
 Put your hands behind you back! “

 So let’s stop for a moment to note that Mr. Werts is under arrest precisely one minute and thirty seven seconds after he first began speaking with the police.
 Werts has said fewer than eighty words to Deputy Browder.
-He has been respectful and polite throughout this extraordinarily brief, brutal exchange, but that did not do him any good.
-It is doubtful that anything Mr. Werts could have said that evening would have kept him from going to jail.
-Deputy Browder is a man on a mission and this story is a verdict in search of a crime.
+He has been respectful and polite throughout this extraordinarily brief brutal exchange, but that did not do him any good.
+It is doubtful that anything Mr. Werts could have said that evening would have kept him from going to jail that night.
+Deputy Browder was a man on a mission, and his was a verdict in search of a crime.

 “If you don’t know where you are or if you’re on a back road, and you turn off on me on the road, that doesn’t make no sense to me,” the deputy is saying.
 “So, I don’t believe anything you’re telling me right now.
 So, you’re going to jail.
 Ok?”

-That logic was lost on Shai.
-“I’m going to jail?” he groans..
+The logic is lost.
+“I’m going to jail?”
+Shai groans.
 “For what?”

 “For speeding — and failure to stop for a blue light…”